Rovas payment processor

 &signature=895991d46af5f989b320f4e04e3959b60723736345cd33483205e0ac307953dc

-The sample signature value is illustrative; recompute it with your API key using the canonical signing rules (sorted query parameters).
-Parameter order in this multiline example is not significant for verification.
+The sample signature value is illustrative; recompute it with your API key using the payment URL signing rules (exact parameter order as in your final URL). price_eur / price_chr here are €8.00 and 80.00 Chrons expressed in cents.

 Rovas Payment Processor · neofund.sk · Developer Info